• google scholor

 Present Study

-Shrubs density and frequency
+Shrubs Density and Frequency

 Grewia was the most frequently found shrub in the forest genera with 5 species.
 The S4 (Raisar) stand has a higher shrub density than the other disturbed forest stands.
 In the current study, the S4 (Raisar) stand showed strong regeneration, and anthropogenic disturbances like fuelwood collecting, lopping, cutting, and grazing were found to be minimal.
 The lowest density was recorded in S2 (Nahargarh Sanctuary), indicating inadequate regeneration in this stand.
 This poor regeneration of shrubs could be attributed to low levels of fertility which effect the seed germination or fruiting significantly decreasing the sapling population.8 Several biotic and abiotic factors including drought, soil water availability, light, level of disturbances, ground cover, and herbivory also shown to affect the successful development and establishment of shrubs seedlings.
 79,80,81,82